-2An optimal action at x is one that gives the maximum value of $V^{\star}(y)$.
+4An optimal action at x is one that gives the maximum value of $V^{\star}(y)$.

-3During learning this is usually achieved by using a (stochastic) exploration policy for choosing actions.
+5During learning this is usually achieved by using a (stochastic) exploration policy for choosing actions.
 Typically the exploration policy is chosen to be totally random at the beginning of learning and made to approach an optimal policy as learning nears completion.

-- 1. With the system at state x, choose an action a according to an exploration policy and apply it to the system. - 2.
-The environment returns a reward, r, and also yields the next state, y. - 3.
-Use the experience, (x, a, r, y) to update the learning system. - 4.
-Set x := y.
+3. Use the experience, (x, a, r, y) to update the learning system.

+4. Set x := y.

 Even when a model of the environment is available, it is often advantageous to avoid an off-line method such as DP and instead use a delayed RL algorithm.
 This is because, in many problems the state space is very large; while a DP algorithm operates with the entire state space, a delayed RL algorithm only operates on parts of the state space that are most relevant to the system operation.
 When a model is available, delayed RL algorithms can employ simulation mode of operation instead of on-line operation so as to speed-up learning and avoid doing experiments using hardware.
-In this paper, we will use the term, real time operation to mean that either on-line operation or simulation mode of operation is used.
+In this chapter, we will use the term, real time operation to mean that either on-line operation or simulation mode of operation is used.

 In most applications, representing functions such as V^ and π exactly is infeasible.
-A better alternative is to employ parametric function approximators, e.g., connectionist networks.
+A better alternative is to employ parametric function approximators, e.g., neural networks.
 Such approximators must be suitably chosen for use in a delayed RL algorithm.
 To clarify this, let us take V^ for instance and consider a function approximator, $\hat{V}(\cdot; w) : X \to R$, for it.
 Here R denotes the real line and w denotes the vector of parameters of the approximator that is to be learnt so that \hat{V} approximates V^ well.
 Usually, at step 3 of the delayed RL algorithm, the learning system uses the experience to come up with a direction, η in which $\hat{V}(x; w)$ has to be changed for improving performance.
 Given a step size, β , the function approximator must alter w to a new value, w^{new} so that

-$$\hat{V}(x; w^{\text{new}}) = \hat{V}(x; w) + \beta\eta \tag{1}$$ and refer to it as a learning rule.
+$$\hat{V}(\boldsymbol{x};\boldsymbol{w}^{new}) = \hat{V}(\boldsymbol{x};\boldsymbol{w}) + \beta\eta \tag{1}$$ and refer to it as a learning rule.

-For example, in multilayer perceptrons (Hertz et al 1991) w denotes the set of weights and thresholds in the network and, their updating can be carried out using backpropagation so as to achieve (1).
-In the rest of the paper we will denote the updating process in (1) as
+For example, in multilayer perceptrons (Hertz et al 1991, Haykin 1994) w denotes the set of weights and thresholds in the network and, their updating can be carried out using backpropagation so as to achieve (1).
+In the rest of the chapter we will denote the updating process in (1) as

-$$\hat{V}(x;w) := \hat{V}(x;w) + \beta\eta \tag{2}$$
+$$\hat{V}(x;w) := \hat{V}(x;w) + \beta\eta$$ (2)

-The paper is organized as follows.
+The chapter is organized as follows.
 Section 2 discusses immediate RL.
-In §3 we formulate Delayed RL problems and mention some basic results.
-Methods of estimating total reward are discussed in §4.
+In C3.3 we formulate Delayed RL problems and mention some basic results.
+Methods of estimating total reward are discussed in C3.4.
 These methods play an important role in delayed RL algorithms.
-DP techniques and delayed RL algorithms are presented in §5.
-Section 6 addresses various practical issues.
-We make a few concluding remarks in §7.
+DP techniques and delayed RL algorithms are presented in C3.5.
+Section C3.6 addresses various practical issues.
+We make a few concluding remarks in C3.7.

-2 Immediate Reinforcement Learning
+C3.2.
+Immediate Reinforcement Learning